KatherineMichel/stanford-code-in-place-final-project/README.md

 $ export OAUTH_TOKEN_SECRET="<oauth-token-secret>"
 ```

 I ran the program via the terminal and used the error info to debug.
-Once the program was working properly, had I not used GitHub Actions, I would have created a local cron job to run the program on a schedule.
+Once the program was working properly, had I not used GitHub Actions, I would have created a local [cron job](https://en.wikipedia.org/wiki/Cron) to run the program on a schedule.

-## Image Filter Algorithms

-* Black and white
-* No change

-## How This Program Works

-### Program Steps Summary

-* Download a random image from an Unsplash curated "Personable Pets" collection
-* Randomly choose an image filter algorithm from a list
-* Call that image filter algorithm function to apply the filter to the image
-* Tweet the modified image to a Simba Friends Bot Twitter account, using the Twitter API and Twython
-* Delete the image

 ## Milestones

 In our assignment instructions, it was suggested that we use milestones.
-These were my project milestones.
+These were my project milestones:

 ### Milestone 1- Download the Image